Welcome to our close-up look at business insurance claims.

 At this point she asked us for help.
 She’d read about what to do if and when a claim hit and knew getting in touch with us at the first sign of trouble was best.

-Jane, our claims team leader, helped her put an initial response together.
+Jane, our head of claims, helped her put an initial response together.
 Each time Lucy had a reply from her client, Jane advising what to say and what not to say in her reply.
 In that time, we reviewed the pictures in question to see if the client had a right to refund.
 We advised not to offer one.

 Naturally, this claim was the last thing Lucy needed.
 The impact of coronavirus was making its presence felt and all her work for 2020 had been cancelled.
 A knock to her confidence and a possible financial hit were particularly unwelcome.